 UWS 11.08 Suspension from duties.
-Pending the final decision as to dismissal, the academic staff member with an indefinite appointment shall not be relieved of duties, except where, after consulting with the appropriate administrative officer, the chancellor finds that substantial harm may result if the staff member is continued in their position.
-Where such determination is made, the staff member may be relieved of their position immediately, or be assigned to another administrative unit, but their salary shall continue until the chancellor makes a decision as to dismissal, unless the chancellor also makes the determinations set forth in s.
-UWS 11.105 (1) in which case the suspension from duties may be without pay and the procedures set forth in s.
-UWS 11.105 shall apply.
+Pending the final decision as to dismissal, the academic staff member with an indefinite appointment shall not be relieved of duties, except where, after consulting with the appropriate administrative officer, the chancellor finds that substantial harm may result if the staff member is continued in their the staff member's position.
+Where such determination is made, the staff member may be relieved of their the staff member's position immediately, or be assigned to another administrative unit, but their the staff member's salary shall continue until the chancellor makes a decision as to dismissal, unless the chancellor also makes the determinations set forth in s.
+UWS 11.105 (1) UWS 11.32 (1) in which case the suspension from duties may be without pay and the procedures set forth in s.
+UWS 11.105 UWS 11.32 shall apply.